mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 Otherwise check out the ["Caveat with refs" section in our composition guide](/guides/composition/#caveat-with-refs) to find out how to migrate.
 This change affects almost all components where you're using the `component` prop or passing `children` to components that require `children` to be elements (e.g. `<MenuList><CustomMenuItem /></MenuList>`)

+### Supported React version

+The minimum supported version of React was increased from v16.8.0 to v17.0.0.

 ### Supported TypeScript version

 The minimum supported version of TypeScript was increased from v3.2 to v3.5.